Edward John Trelawny: Education

-At the age of eight Charles Brereton decided to send Edward to live at the Seyer school, which was located two miles from their home in Bristol at that time.
+At the age of eight, Edward was sent by Charles Brereton to live at the Seyer school, which was located two miles from their home in Bristol at that time.
 Trelawny later claimed that his father had resisted sending him to the school for some time due to its cost, but decided to enroll him after he caught him stealing apples from an orchard in the back yard.
 Trelawny hated the school and was angry at his father for sending him there.
 He often complained that the school served terrible food and subjected him to frequent flogging as a form of punishment.
 In addition to flogging, one of his classmates recorded that caning was a frequent method of punishment there, as well.
 The school's treatment of its students was actually comparable to many other schools of that time.
 He was also bullied and treated cruelly by other students there.

 The schoolmaster there frequently condemned the French Revolution.
 These condemnations may have given Trelawny an early sympathy with revolutionary ideals.
 He was expelled from the school after two years due to violent behaviour towards teachers as well as starting fires after being confined in his room as punishment.